The Raspberry Pi Zero W brings Wi-Fi and Bluetooth to a tiny, affordable computer

 The Raspberry Pi Zero W expands on the $5 Raspberry Pi Zero -- an entry level computer in its simplest form.
-The $5 Zero had the basics you'd need to build your own arcade cabinet, drone, or smart home device.
-The $10 Zero W adds Wi-Fi and Bluetooth -- specifically 802.11n wireless LAN and Bluetooth 4.0.
+The original Zero cost just $5 (£4 or about AU$6.50) had the basics you'd need to build your own arcade cabinet, drone, or smart home device.
+The $10 (£9.60 or about AU$13) Zero W adds Wi-Fi and Bluetooth -- specifically 802.11n wireless LAN and Bluetooth 4.0.

 So what can you do with the Raspberry Pi Zero W?
 Well, for programmers, the possibilities are extensive.
 Here's a list of fun things to do with the original Raspberry Pi.
 And here's a closer look at the performance and hardware specs of the new Pi Zero W from our sister site Tech Republic.